L3MON4D3/LuaSnip/DOC.md

 `ls.setup()`.

-Luasnip will also modify some snippets it's incapable of representing
+LuaSnip will also modify some snippets that it is incapable of representing
 accurately:
   - if the `$0` is a placeholder with something other than just text inside
   - if the `$0` is a choice